Gill research group

 1) Nutrition x pesticide experiments where we measure impacts on colony development

-2) Temperature x pesticide experiments where we measure impacts on individual body temperature and flight, and colony temperature.
+2) Temperature x pesticide experiments where we measure impacts on individual body temperature and flight, and colony temperature

-3) Detecting selective signatures in wild bumblebee genomes;
+3) Detecting selective signatures in wild bumblebee genomes

 Learning from these results we can start to map how such potential risks are distributed to better understand 'stress exposure landscapes' and thus provide valuable information for ecological applications.